-6) Provident Living series #1.
-Enough, Gratitude and Contentment.
+6) What's Enough?
+Gratitude and Contentment.

 It's a Rather Large Nutshell